Character theoretic techniques for nonabelian partial difference sets: Introduction

 We have used these methods to show that if a $(v, k, \lambda, \mu)$-PDS exists in a group $G$, where there is a minimal nontrivial normal subgroup $N$ of $G$ such that $G/N$ is abelian and $\gcd(|G/N|, \sqrt{\Delta}) = 1$, then the size of the intersection of the PDS with the cosets of $N$ are known, providing severe restrictions on such PDSs.
 We have also used our methods to construct several PDSs.
 For $p$ a prime, we demonstrate the existence of an infinite family of PDSs in nonabelian groups related to Steiner triple systems with parameters $(p^d(p^d-1)/6, 3(p^d-3)/2, (p^d + 3)/2, 9)$, where $p^d$ is greater than $9$ and congruent to $7 \pmod {12}$, as well as Steiner $2$-designs $\S(2, k, v)$ with parameters $(p^d(p^d - 1)/(k(k-1)), k(p^d-k)/(k-1), (p^d -1)/(k-1) + (k-1)^2 -2, k^2)$ for $p^d$ sufficiently large and $p^d \equiv k(k-1) + 1 \pmod{2k(k-1)}$.
 (These Steiner triple systems were shown to be block-regular by Clapham \cite{clapham}, and the Steiner $2$-designs were shown to be block regular by Wilson \cite{wilson}.
 It is immediate that these will be PDSs; however, PDS families in Steiner $2$-designs do not seem to have been recognized thus far in the literature beyond a recent mention in \cite{PonomarenkoRyabov_2025}.)

 This paper is organized as follows.
 In Section \ref{sect:prelims}, we outline preliminary results related to PDSs, SRGs, and character theory over local rings necessary for later sections.
 Section \ref{sect:ott} is dedicated to generalizing the results of Ott to the PDS setting.
 In Section \ref{sect:comp}, we introduce computational methods for the case when one of $\sqrt{\Delta}$, $v$ has factors which are relatively prime to the others that are used both to rule out the existence of numerous PDSs and also discover several new examples in nonabelian groups; we also provide an example demonstrating how the techniques from this paper can be used when $\sqrt{\Delta}$ and $v$ have the same primes as factors (such as when $\Delta = v$).
-Finally, we include appendices in which we list parameters ruled out either theoretically or computationally (Appendices \ref{app:A}, \ref{app:B}) and parameters for which there exists a potentially valid $\Phi$ function (Appendix \ref{app:C}).
+Finally, we include appendices in which we list parameters that can be ruled out either theoretically or computationally by methods already known (Appendix \ref{app:A}) or by new methods (Appendix \ref{app:B}) as well as a list of open cases and cases in which a PDS exists for sufficiently small $v$ (Appendix \ref{app:C}).